 - Equitable Access

 - Parental and Community Partnerships

-This resource presents key data points, recommendations, resources to learn more, and research references in each of the six action areas.
-Developing the strengths of all gifted and talented and high ability learners requires purposeful actions by all stakeholders to ensure a bright future for our nation and our world.
+This call to action presents key data points, recommendations, resources to learn more, and research references in each of the six action areas.
+Developing the strengths of all gifted and talented and high-ability learners requires purposeful actions by all stakeholders to ensure a bright future for our nation and our world.

 Please note, researchers often use the terms “Hispanic” and “Latinx” interchangeably.
 For consistency, the term “Latinx” is used more frequently in this resource.
-In addition, the authors believe the phrase “racially, culturally, ethnically, and linguistically different” (RCELD) student is the most inclusive of the populations most often underrepresented in gifted and talented services and advanced courses.
-Finally, the authors have chosen the phrase “students with multiple exceptionalities” to be the most inclusive term of students most often referred to as twice-exceptional (2e).
+In addition, the authors believe the phrase “racially, culturally, ethnically, and linguistically diverse” (RCELD) student is the most inclusive of the populations most often underrepresented in gifted and talented services and advanced courses.